Pavithra342/ShowTimeHub/README.md

 # ShowTimeHub

-The main objective of the Project on Online Movie Ticket Booking System is to manage the details of Movie, Tickets, Booking, Show Timing, Customer.
-It manages all the information about Movie, Audi, Customer, Movie.
-The project is totally built at administrative end and thus only the administrator is guaranteed the access.
-The purpose of the project is to build an application program to reduce the manual work for managing the Movie, Tickets, Audi, Booking.
-It tracks all the details about the Booking, Show Timing, Customer.
+The main objective of the BoxOffice Online Movie Ticket Booking System is to manage the details of Movies, Tickets, Bookings, Show Timings, and Customers.
+It handles all the information about Movies, Auditoriums (Audi), and Customers efficiently.
+The project is entirely built for administrative use, ensuring that only the administrator has access.

+The purpose of the project is to develop an application that reduces manual effort in managing Movies, Tickets, Audis, and Bookings.
+It tracks all details related to Bookings, Show Timings, and Customers.

 Additionally, after booking a ticket, the customer will receive a confirmation email with all the booking details.